rendner/py-plugin-dataframe-viewer/docs/FILTERING.md

 Pandas provides a variety of ways to filter a `DataFrame`.

 The filter feature in the plugin doesn't use pandas [DataFrame.filter](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.filter.html).
-Because this method doesn't allow to filter a `DataFrame` on its content.
-Instead, you can provide a Python expression which returns a
+Because this method doesn't allow to filter a `DataFrame` on its content, the filter is applied to the labels of the index.
-`DataFrame`.
+Instead, you can provide a Python expression which returns a `DataFrame`.
 The intersection of the index and columns of the returned `DataFrame` and the viewed `DataFrame` are displayed.
 The returned `DataFrame` defines which values should be displayed, others are filtered out.

-> Note: The filtering of the styled `DataFrame` is done after applying the styling but by using the unformatted values of the `DataFrame`.
+> Note: The filtering of the styled `DataFrame` is done after applying the styling but by using the original and unformatted values of the `DataFrame`.
 > Technically it is implemented in another way, but it behaves like this.
 >
 > In case you use [Styler.highlight_max](https://pandas.pydata.org/docs/reference/api/pandas.io.formats.style.Styler.highlight_max.html) and filter out